When faced with a serious tax problem, you need an experienced legal tax representative to advocate on your behalf and fight for your rights.

 The business cannot fund the tax liability arising on death, the parent can transfer the property to a spousal trust.
 This allows capital gains tax to be deferred until the death of the spouse but ensures that the family business is eventually transferred to the next generation.
 This approval also defers the problem of funding the tax liability to the children.

-Where there are significant assets outside the family business, some thought should be given to establishing both a spousal trust and a family trust under a will, so that assets with an inherent capital gain can be transferred to the spousal trust and the tax deferral obtained and other assets with little or no inherent capital gains can be available for the children.
+Where there are significant assets outside the family business, some thought should be given to establishing both a spousal trust and a family trust under a will.
+This helps ensure assets with an inherent capital gain can be transferred to the spousal trust and the tax deferral obtained, and other assets with little or no inherent capital gains can be available for the children.

 Tax Audit Assistance

-There are over 350,000 audit and review actions conducted by the Canada Revenue Agency on ayearly basis.
+There are over 350,000 audit and review actions conducted by the Canada Revenue Agency annually.
 Around 15,000 of these audits deal with “cash only” businesses (i.e. the underground economy).
 Additionally, an estimated 35,000 are tax shelter audits.
-Read more
+Read more.

 Tax Audit Process